Why a Packing Order Matters

 - All boxes labelled on the top and at least two sides with the destination room

 Count the boxes at this stage.
-If the count is very different from what you expected, it is easier to adjust the van booking now than on the morning itself.
+If the number is very different from what you expected, it’s easier to adjust the van booking now than on the morning itself.

 The Night Before

-- The essentials box — kettle, mugs, teabags, phone chargers, toilet roll, medication, a change of clothes, toiletries, and any documents needed for the day (tenancy agreement, completion paperwork, keys).
-This box travels in the car or van cab, not in the main load.
+- The essentials box.
+Kettle, mugs, teabags, phone chargers, toilet roll, medication, a change of clothes, and your toiletries.
+Add any documents you’ll need on the day: tenancy agreement, completion papers, keys.
+This goes in your car or the van cab, not in the back with everything else.

 Morning of the Move